duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_2_camera_calibration.md

      <img src="calibration_checkerboard.png" style='width: 20em'/>
 </div>

+Download and print a PDF of the calibration checkerboard.

 Note: the squares must have side equal to 0.031 m = 3.1 cm.

-Download and print a PDF of the calibration checkerboard
+Please measure this, as having the wrong size will make your Duckiebot crash.

 Fix the checkerboard to a planar surface.